wendyverdonk93/docs/content/api/payment_methods/post-order-giropay.md

 | customer                        | object |                                     |

-Please make sure you check out our dedicated documentation for [Giropay](/payment-methods/giropay/)
+Read more about [Giropay](/payment-methods/banks/giropay/) on our documentation page.
 {{< /description >}}